 Skip to main content

-Graduate School Merit Award This highly competitive assistantship provides stipend, tuition, and health insurance for one year, and typically includes a teaching or research component.
+Merit Award This highly competitive assistantship provides stipend, tuition, and health insurance for one year, and typically includes a teaching or research component.
 Students should inform CSEEES Director of Graduate Studies Dr. Erica Johnson that they would like to be considered for this award.
-For consideration, REEES Concentration in Global Studies application should be submitted and paid by December 13th, 2022.
+For consideration, REEES Concentration in Global Studies application should be submitted and paid by December 12th, 2023.
 Notification in March.

-Foreign Language and Area Studies Fellowship Foreign Language & Area Studies (FLAS) Fellowships support students taking less-commonly taught languages and area studies coursework.
-The Center for Slavic, Eurasian, and East European Studies will start accepting applications for 2023-24 summer and academic year fellowships on December 1, 2022.
+FLAS Foreign Language & Area Studies (FLAS) Fellowships support students taking less-commonly taught languages and area studies coursework.
+The Center for Slavic, Eurasian, and East European Studies will start accepting applications for 2024-25 summer and academic year fellowships on November 15, 2023.
 Both graduate and undergraduate students are eligible to apply.
-Application deadline is February 10, 2023.
+Application deadline is February 2, 2024.
 Notification in March.

-Boren Scholarships and Fellowships Boren Awards provide unique funding opportunities for U.S. undergraduate and graduate students to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East, where they can add important international and language components to their educations.
+Boren Awards Boren Awards provide unique funding opportunities for U.S. undergraduate and graduate students to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East, where they can add important international and language components to their educations.

 Critical Language Scholarship The Critical Language Scholarship (CLS) Program is a fully funded summer overseas language and cultural immersion program for American undergraduate and graduate students.
 With the goal of broadening the base of Americans studying and mastering critical languages and building relationships between the people of the United States and other countries, CLS provides opportunities to a diverse range of students from across the United States at every level of language learning.